yjbanov/infra/README.md

     )
 ```

-The easiest way to add a new one is to copy an existing builer and tweak the
+The easiest way to add a new one is to copy an existing builder and tweak the
 parameters.

 ### Testing new shards